afesuazo/fastapi-async-template/README.md

 │   │       └── user.py      # CRUD implementation for user model
 │   │
 │   ├── dependencies/        # Dependencies for routes
-│   │   └── db.py            # DB as a dependency
+│   │   ├── db.py            # DB as a dependency
+│   │   └── redis.py         # Redis as a dependency
 │   │
 │   ├── models/              # Database Models
 │   │       └── user.py      # Example model